Lapxi010/yandex-intensive/README.md

-# This repozitory create for yandex-intensive
+# This repository create for yandex-intensive